LGUG2Z/story/README.md

 `story artifacts` will:
 * Print a list of all projects that should be built and deployed in the current story

+## Blast Radius
+`story blastradius` will:
+* Print a list of all projects within the blast radius of the current story

 ## Add
 `story add [projects]` will:
 * Add the projects to the `.meta` file